 - Employer liability for workplace sexual assault focuses on whether a company failed to prevent foreseeable harm.

-- Employers may be liable for negligent hiring, supervision, or failure to respond to complaints.
+- Companies may be liable for negligent hiring, supervision, or failure to respond to complaints.

 - Liability is based on negligence, not just the actions of the individual involved.